Dosage Form: tablet

 Because of the potential for serious adverse effects, Minoxidil tablets are indicated only in the treatment of hypertension that is symptomatic or associated with target organ damage and is not manageable with maximum therapeutic doses of a diuretic plus two other antihypertensive drugs.
 At the present time use in milder degrees of hypertension is not recommended because the benefit-risk relationship in such patients has not been defined.

 Minoxidil tablets are contraindicated in pheochromocytoma, because it may stimulate secretion of catecholamines from the tumor through its antihypertensive action.
-Minoxidil tablets are contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.
+Minoxidil is contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.

 Although Minoxidil does not itself cause orthostatic hypotension, its administration to patients already receiving guanethidine can result in profound orthostatic effects.
 If at all possible, guanethidine should be discontinued well before Minoxidil is begun.
 Where this is not possible, Minoxidil therapy should be started in the hospital and the patient should remain institutionalized until severe orthostatic effects are no longer present or the patient has learned to avoid activities that provoke them.